MSecure/contact-tracing-us/Covid Watch Arizona_v2.1.11/README.md

  - [False Positive] The app is vulnerable to SQL Raw Query SQL Injection Vulnerability (https://bitbucket.org/secure-it-i/android-app-vulnerability-benchmarks/src/master/Storage/SQLlite-RawQuery-SQLInjection-Lean/) since it uses rawQuery() to get information.
  -
 ### Deeper Analysis
-- The first vulnerability we can see is that the main activity of the app is not protected and therefore can be accessed by any other app.
-- Within the main activity we can also see that the location helper and manager classes are being used meaning the app is: using the location information, and is allowing other apps to access that information through this app.
 - Next the app can read/write to external storage which means the app is vulnerable to data injection and if any data is written from the app to the external storage it can be read from any other app.
-- The app also uses ECB encryption which is known to be a weak crypto encryption algorithm with a MD5 hash function which is another weak outdated function that should be updated.
+- The app uses a MD5 hash function which is weak outdated function that should be updated.
+- The app uses a SHA-1 hash which is weak and outdated and should be updated to SHA-256.
 - [False Postive] Next is the rawQuery SQL vulnerability however while the function is vulnerable the program doesnt allow for opportunities for injection.
+- [False Positive] Next is the Insecure Implementation of SSL while this seems vulnerable to MITM attacks the app uses SSL Certificate pinning to detect and prevent MITM attacks.
+It also doesn't use the getSocket() or getInsecure() methods which are known to be vulnerable to MITM attacks
+- The app uses an insecure Random Number Generator.
+While this isn't too much of a vulnerability the app should be updated to use SecureRandom.